praneetloke/docs/content/docs/iac/using-pulumi/continuous-delivery/buildkite.md

 See the Pulumi docs for [registering an OIDC issuer](/docs/pulumi-cloud/access-management/oidc-client/) for more information.

-### `.buildkite` Folder
+### Defining Pipeline Steps

+Pipeline steps can be defined in Buildkite directly or stored in a YAML file in your source repo.
+Defining steps in a YAML file will give you access to more configuration options than the web interface.

+{{% notes type="info" %}}
+If you are modifying an existing pipeline and have not yet migrated to YAML steps, you can do so on your pipeline's settings page.
+See the [Migrating to YAML steps guide](https://buildkite.com/docs/pipelines/tutorials/pipeline-upgrade) for more information about the changes and the migration process.
+{{% /notes %}}

 1. In your source repository, create the `.buildkite` folder in the root.
-YAML pipelines must be created in this folder.
+A Buildkite agent will look for a pipeline configuration file [in a few places](https://buildkite.com/docs/agent/v3/cli-pipeline#uploading-pipelines-description).
+You may also choose one of the other locations to store your config.
 1. Create a new file called `pipeline.yml` and paste the following pipeline configuration into the file.

 **Note**: The pipeline assumes you are using the Node.js Pulumi SDK for your cloud infrastructure